featurevisor/featurevisor/docs/faq.md

 ## Why is it free?
 Where's the catch?

 There's none really.
-The tool's author is a developer, and he wanted to see how far he can stretch the limits of YAMLs in a git repository for feature management.
+The tool's author is a developer, and he wanted to see how far he can stretch the limits of declarative files in a git repository for feature management.

 The tool started as an experiment itself, but after several releases and iterations, it is increasingly becoming a stable tool that can be used in production.